-A local organization in the community in Zangaphe believes in engaging as many community members as possible in their efforts to prevent the death of children under the age of five because of malnutrition.
+A local organization in the community in Zangaphe believes in engaging as many community members as possible in their efforts to help break the silence around HIV and dispel common myths and beliefs.
 They design posters with thought-provoking messages and train interested faith leaders, community members, community leaders, and others on how to create discussion using the posters.
-They have one staff that does weekly radio programs that ask people critical questions about the child nutrition situation in their communities.
+They have one staff that does weekly radio programs that ask people critical questions about available testing, care and treatment for HIV.
 They often engage interested community leaders and even faith leaders to be on their radio program.
-The faith leaders use quotes that align with their faith and that support the need for children to have a healthier life in their homes.
+The faith leaders use quotes that align with their faith and that support the need for healthier life in their homes including better care and treatment for HIV.